-The Troubleshooting Guide teaches you how check on the status of your TigerGraph system, and when needed, how to find the log files in order to get a better understanding of why certain errors are occurring.
+The Troubleshooting Guide teaches you how to monitor the status of your TigerGraph system, and when needed, find the log files in order to get a better understanding of why certain errors are occurring.
 This section covers log file debugging for data loading and querying.

 Before any deeper investigation, always run these general system checks :